Vadakste

-Vadakste (Vadakstis) is a river in the southern Latvia and northern Lithuania.
+The Vadakste (Vadakstis) is a river in southern Latvia and northern Lithuania.
 It is a right tributary of the Venta River.
 The length is 82.2 km, of which over 55 km follow the Latvia–Lithuania border.
 The catchment area is 1230 km2.
 It originates near the city Auce, Latvia.
 It flows first in a southwest, and then in a westerly direction.
 It begins to flow along the border between Latvia and Lithuania from the village of Vegeriai.
 It flows into Venta at 184.2 km from its mouth, in the village of Griežė, 2 km northwest of Leckava.

 The main tributaries: Ašva, Ezere River, Agluona and Avīkne.
 The average river slope is 73 cm/km.